tagtogorg/tagtog-doc/projects.md

 <div class="page-subsection">
   <div class="two-third-col">
     <h4>Webhooks</h4>
     <p>The webhooks are useful to integrate tagtog within your system.
+Only users with the role <code>admin</code> can see/edit these project settings.</p>
-You can define webhooks to notify automatically an external system after a specific event in tagtog or API.</p>
+    <p>You can define webhooks to notify automatically an external system after a specific event in tagtog or API.</p>
     <p>These events are:</p>
     <table style="width:100%">
       <tr>